Skip to main content

 How to Avoid Over-Optimizing Your Trading Strategy

-• Don’t Get Too Precise: If you’re testing parameters in a super narrow range (like steps of 0.1), you’re probably just fitting to market noise.
+• Don't Get Too Precise: If you're testing parameters in a super narrow range (like steps of 0.1), you're probably fitting to market noise.
 Use broader, more sensible ranges.

-• Choose Steady Over Spectacular: A setting that gives you amazing profits in one specific test but terrible results just slightly above or below it is a red flag.
-Favor the settings that deliver decent, consistent performance across a wider range.
+• Choose Steady Over Spectacular: A setting that gives you amazing profits in one test but terrible results just slightly above or below it is a red flag.
+Favor settings that deliver decent, consistent performance across a wider range.

 • Look at the Neighborhood: This is where Pineify really helps.
 Don't just look at the single "best" result from your export.
 Open the CSV and check how the strategy performed in the area around that top result.
 Is performance stable, or does it drop off a cliff?